 What you are describing is not unusual.
 Discuss this with your plastic surgeon and perhaps your primary care doctor as some counseling may help.
 While reversing a rhinoplasty is possible, it is not the thing to do and unlikely to restore your old appearance.
 Most likely, it will take some time for you to accept, and enjoy, your new nose.

 Depressed after rhinoplasty

 Depression or feelings of regret are not common after well planned cosmetic surgery, though if you are very troubled with your decision you should speak to your surgeon about it.
-Though it is possible to get some of the essence of your old nose back it might be better to wait and talk things through, with a professional if necessary, so regrets don't compound.
-Remember out outside largely reflects what is within, as cosmetic surgery really has not changed who you are.
+It is possible to get some of the essence of your old nose back but it might be better to wait and talk things through with a professional, if necessary, so regrets don't compound.
+Remember, our outside largely reflects what is within, as cosmetic surgery really has not changed who you are.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.

 Ask a Doctor